Forge4Flow/Fore4Flow.github.io/_posts/2023-08-07-introducing-forge4flow.md

 ## Tokens, DAO, and Governance

 It's my belief that open source tools, _paticularly those with a security focus_, should be governaned colletively by the individual contributors and end users of the application, not some corporate entity.
 It is my goal to establish Forge4Flow as a DAO governed by the collective will, and in that spirit I welcome everyone that contributes to or uses any of these tools to join our [Discord server](https://discord.gg/S85mDy2qxE) to share your ideas.
 Once a community has been established, a proposal on how to move forward will be presented to the community.

+## What's Next?

+Check out the docs to read more about the road to v0.1.0, and join the community a DAO governed by the collective will, and in that spirit I welcome everyone that contributes to or uses any of these tools to join our [Discord server](https://discord.gg/S85mDy2qxE) to share your ideas or get support.